keksnicoh/ReaderT-OpenProduct-Environment/README.md

   return [show argument, value, show currentTime, someLabeledString, anotherString]
 ```

-The latter type-classes are special cases of more general ones:
+The latter type classes are special cases of more general ones:

 ```
 Provide = ProvideF Identity
 Embedded = EmbeddedF Identity
 ```

-The more general type-classes can be used like
+Example of more general interaction with the environment

 ```haskell
 handler